srijan-paul/srijan-paul.github.io/injuly.in/src/blog/jit-03.md

 ```

 Notice that we've removed any branching that our `switch` based interpreter loop had.
-To verify, we can compile compile this function with gcc (comments added for clarity):
+To verify, we can compile this function with gcc (comments added for clarity):

 ```asm
 ; Register | Parameter